extenda/actions/cloud-run/README.md

 This action requires a GCP service account key with permission to deploy the cloud run services.
 Once created, the JSON key should be `base64` encoded and added as secret in the GitHub repository.

+### DNS mappings

+For fully automated DNS mappings on GKE, the following conditions must be met.

+  * Cloud DNS must be enabled and manage DNS record-sets for your domain(s)
+  * The service account in use must be permitted to update DNS record sets
+  * Label your DNS project with the `dns` label for auto-discovery or use the `dns-project-label` input if another label is used.
+  * The DNS zones must follow this naming convention: For domain `mydomain.com` the zone is `mydomain-com`

 ## Cloud Run YAML